kvitex/anticron/README.md

 # anticron
-Task scheduler with prometheus exporter
+Task scheduler with prometheus exporter.
+Only daily task support for now.
+Metrcis can be scraped on '/' path.